 The story of “Frankie Slide,” a baby girl who was the only survivor

 of the Frank Slide, is erroneous, though one of the most famous myths.

 This story does have its roots in bits of truth, as there were several

 cottages on Manitoba Avenue at the western edge of the slide did survive

 the rockslide.
 This included three young girls.
 The first was Fernie

-Watkins, a three year old girl found in the debris outside her family’s
+Watkins, a three-year-old girl found in the debris outside her family’s

 home by the pit boss at the mine, Edgar Ash.
 The second was Marion Leitch,

-27 months old, who was thrown from her house when the rocks hit.
+two years old, who was thrown from her house when the rocks hit.
 Marion

 old at the time of the disaster and was found choking on mud thrown by